Nootropic profile

 Passionflower (Passiflora incarnata) is a traditional herbal sedative used for centuries to relieve anxiety, promote sleep, and calm nervous restlessness.
 Its flavonoids enhance GABA activity for gentle, non-drowsy relaxation during the day and restful sleep at night.

-The key benefits of Passionflower include: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Sleep, Stress Relief.
+The main benefits people report from Passionflower are: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Sleep, Stress Relief.

 Log in to leave a comment.